Economic Growth, Cycles and Policy

 • Commercial Bank Money (deposits)

-• Created electronically when banks expand their balance sheets and credit deposit accounts (main case: banks make loans, some other options include when banks buy assets from non-banks).
+• Created electronically, banks expand their balance sheets and credit deposit accounts (main case: banks make loans, some other options include banks buying assets from non-banks).

 The Bank balance sheet can be simplified in:

 Example: a new loan of to a customer increases assets and liabilities by .
-Iin this case units of money (deposits) are created.
+In this case units of money (deposits) are created.

-The bank doesn't need to "find depotis first" to make the loan.
+The bank doesn't need to "find deposits first" to make the loan.

 Bank can create deposits ( give loans) and expand their balance sheet, but there're some limits: